jan379/workshop-k8s/docs/documentation.md

 2. create a cluster
 3. create a node deployment
 4. download your environment file to work with
-5. populate your envoronment file so that kubectl knows every important aspect.
+5. populate your environment file so that kubectl knows every important aspect.
 6. Create your first deployment.

 Your done :)